ghophp/kinect-body-position/README.md

 ## License

 This code is under the MIT license.
-Use as you want, if you can, star the project and follow me :)